Flavia Agnes: Law

 Agnes began working in the field of women in law in the 1980s, at the beginning of the second phase of the women's movement, and since 1988, Agnes has been a practicing lawyer at the Mumbai High Court.
 Her own experience with domestic violence inspired her to become a women's rights lawyer.
 She also advises the government on law implementation and currently advises the Ministry of Women and Child Development in Maharashtra.

-Aa a lawyer, she is concerned with women's rights, particularly women's economic rights.
+As a lawyer, she is concerned with women's rights, particularly women's economic rights.
 Her goal is to solve women's inequality and impoverishment within the Indian economic structure, especially regarding property ownership.
 She acknowledges that some Hindu women were not allowed any property, and other women were allowed a small amount in the pre-colonial and civil time in India under the British law.
 Women eventually gained more independence before marriage, but not in the sense of property law.